 If you love a big ol’ puffer but you don’t want to wear real feathers to keep you warm, Noize’s vegan line is perfect for you.
 The brand is run by George Batchoun, a Quebec-based entrepreneur who runs Noxs designs, which sells and produces 10 various Canadian brands, including Noize.
-This luxe yet affordable, high-quality PETA-approved vegan coat will keep you — or your gift recipient — toasty all season long.
+This luxe yet affordable, high-quality, PETA-approved vegan coat will keep you toasty all season long.

 Fi Series 2 ($149; tryfi.com)

-Your beloved pooch deserves a gift to unwrap this holiday — and really, this pick is a gift for you too.
+Your beloved pooch deserves a gift on occasion — and really, this pick is for you too.
 Founded by French-born Jonathan Bensamoun and Canadian Loren Kirkby, you’ll be supporting two countries when you give your pup this GPS-enabled smart collar.
 When they wear this, you’ll be able to track their location, health insights, sleep and other data all from your phone.
 Might we suggest also throwing in a chew stick?

 Venchi Fine Italian Chocolates Assorted Chocolate Gift Box ($58; amazon.com)

 Founded in 1878 by 20-year-old aspiring chocolatier Silviano Venchi, these rich treats were first created in a small apartment in Turin.
 Now they’re still made in Italy but cherished all over the world.
-In this gorgeous gift box, you’ll find a collection of dark and milk varieties, perfect as a gift for your holiday hostess.
+In this gorgeous gift box, you’ll find a collection of dark and milk varieties, perfect as a gift for a party host.